 In the absence of any common ground, you would be well advised to leave clear instructions about what should happen to your digital assets following your death.

 Making provision in your Will concerning your digital legacy is important; it will make it easier for your family to identify those digital assets you possess, adhere to your wishes in respect of them and save them time and money.

 If for example, you have a social media account that your family wishes to be deactivated, it will be easier for those dealing with your estate to have it closed if you have left instructions to that effect.

 Not making your digital legacy clear could lead to important or sentimental material like photographs or artwork stored online, being deleted and becoming inaccessible to future generations.

-Digital legacies are relatively new factors to consider when making a Will but are with the onset of technology and the increasingly digitalization of our daily lives, becoming an increasingly important issue.
+Digital legacies are relatively new factors to consider when making a Will but with the growing use of digital technologies in our daily lives, it is becoming an increasingly important issue.